georgenoob1234/fruit-defect-detection/docs/TELEGRAM_BOT.md

 ### `config/telegram_config.yaml`
 - `bot_token`: Your Telegram bot token from BotFather
 - `enable_telegram`: Boolean flag to enable or disable Telegram bot functionality (default: true)
+- `cooldown.enabled`: Enable or disable the cooldown system for duplicate notifications (default: true)
+- `cooldown.duration`: Time in seconds to wait before allowing duplicate notifications (default: 30 seconds)
+- `cooldown.track_by`: List of fields to use for identifying duplicate notifications (default: fruit_class, is_defective)

 ### `config/telegram_users.yaml`
 - `user_ids`: List of authorized user IDs who can receive notifications